mozilla/sumo-mt/README.md

 Usage examples:

-You don't need to specify a language we can just default to Spanish.
+You don't need to specify a language we can just default to the language that is specified in your settings file.
 ```
 $ ./mediawiki.py --input orig_input.txt
 ```